JLefortBesnard/MCI_cluster_prediction/README.md

 ## Code for reproducing the key results of our paper: MCI cluster prediction

-Lefort-Besnard J, Naveau M, Delcroix N, Cignetti F, Decker L
+Lefort-Besnard J, Naveau M, Delcroix N, Decker L, Cignetti F (for the ADNI)

 Please cite this paper when using the code for your research.